TACC/agavedb/README.md

 An implicit assumption is that you have an existing client set up using AgavePy or the TACC Cloud CLI.

-Installation is simple: `pip install agavedb`.
+Installation is simple because [AgaveDB is on PyPi](https://pypi.python.org/pypi/agavedb): `pip install agavedb`.
 Then, start coding.
 AgaveDB doesn't have a CLI at present.

 ```python
 >>> from agavedb import AgaveKeyValStore, Agave